 Their names might be just one letter apart, but these two cities are quite different from each other.

 Chiang Mai has a population of over 1 million (within the greater Chiang Mai area) which makes it the largest city in northern Thailand.
 Fortunately, it doesn’t feel overwhelming — Chiang Mai is very green, low-rise, and pretty.
 Its center is bounded by an ancient city wall and moat, creating a very walkable downtown area that invites random exploration.
 Chiang Mai is both budget-friendly and cosmopolitan, with many hip cafes, an artsy scene, and many international cuisines available.
 This has made it a favorite not just with tourists but also with expats from around the world.
 You can read about some of the best and unusual things to do in Chiang Mai.

 Chiang Rai has around 200,000 inhabitants, making it about a fifth the size of Chiang Mai.
 There isn’t much nightlife to speak of, but you might like its low-key vibe.
-It has some small museums, a night market (much smaller than Chiang Mai’s), and several unique contemporary Buddhist temples.
+It has some small museums, a night market (much smaller than Chiang Mai’s), and several unique (and very touristy) contemporary Buddhist temples.
 Chiang Rai is arguably best used as a base for exploring the surrounding province — since there is less traffic and less sprawl, it’s a bit easier to dive straight into the countryside.
-Compared to Chiang Mai’s more walkable and clustered city center, Chiang Rai’s layout feels a bit more dispersed along several arterial roads.
+Compared to Chiang Mai’s more walkable and clustered city center, Chiang Rai’s layout feels less cozy and a bit more dispersed along several arterial roads.

 Which one to visit?
 If you are a first-time visitor to Thailand with limited time then you probably don’t want to skip Chiang Mai.
 It has broad appeal and can keep you busy for many days!
 It has a buzzing city life, good day-trips nearby, and it’s also known as an excellent place to learn things (as there are so many Thai cooking, Muay Thai boxing, and Buddhist meditation classes available).

-I recommend adding Chiang Rai to your itinerary for a night or two (or more) if you’re traveling around Thailand and aren’t short on time.
-The town itself isn’t essential but it’s nice enough, and the surrounding region has many great sights to see.
+I probably recommend adding Chiang Rai only to your itinerary for a night or two (or more) if you’re traveling around Thailand and aren’t short on time.